spdx/license-list-XML/README.md

 ## How
 * For more about how SPDX license identifiers are used in an SPDX document, a software bill of materials, or other places that store license data, see [SPDX Specification](https://spdx.org/specifications), Sections 3, 4, and 6 and Appendices II, IV, and V.
 * For examples of use of SPDX license identifiers in source code, see https://spdx.org/ids.
 Please note, a license not on the SPDX License List can be included in an SPDX document by using a 'LicenseRef-' and including the full license text as per the specification.

-If you think there is a license that should be on the SPDX License List, please follow the instructions [CONTRIBUTING](https://github.com/spdx/license-list-XML/blob/master/CONTRIBUTING.md)
+## When
+* SPDX License List releases are done on quarterly basis (more or less) at the end of January, April, July, and October.
+We schedule one month behind the usual quarterly calendar cadence to accommodate the reality that many peole have other commitments at quarter-end.
+* All PRs to be included as part of release must be merged 1 week prior to release date to allow time for actual release work
+* Any new issues raised within the month of the next release will likely be tagged for the following release, unless it is an easy-to-resolve issue

 # This Repository
 This repository contains the XML source and schema files used to generate the authoritative, supported SPDX list file formats, including the web pages you see at [spdx.org/licenses](https://spdx.org/licenses/) and other generated data formats found in the [SPDX license-list-data repository](https://github.com/spdx/license-list-data).